rohithateappple/MegaGridDocumentation/docs/welcome/about.md

 ## Performance Note {#performance-note}
 !!! note
     Although the grid itself supports upto 90,000 tiles.
 The realtime pathfinding is not recommended for bigger grids.
 However low frequency async pathfinding can be used with no issues!
-For more information, see Pathfinding.
+For more information, see [pathfinding](../grid-interactions/pathfinding.md#large-scale-pathfinding).